WalletScrutiny/WalletScrutinyCom/_android/one.mixin.messenger.md

 features:

 ---

+**Update 2024-07-17**: After almost three years, we are re-opening this for verification.
+The issue that was created has been closed with an [MR](https://github.com/MixinNetwork/android-app/pull/3899).

 **Update 2021-11-17**: Although the source code is public, Emanuel failed to compile it from the source with the instructions provided.
 See the